vondrakt/nanopore-read-annotation/README.md

 Output is writtent into files `*.fasta_periodicity_fft.RDS` and `*.fasta_periodicity_acf.RDS` which contain periodicity spectra calculated by fast Fourier transform and by autocorelation respectively.
-Each output file represent R object which contain periodicity spectra for every analyzed satellite array in form of list.
+Each output file represent an R object which contains periodicity spectra for every analyzed satellite array in form of a list.